-- The dog is owned by Miss Hughes, Deputy Headteacher and lives with her. - Veterinary costs will be covered by Miss Hughes. - The dog has been chosen for the general characteristics of its breed great with children, easy to train, very sociable, unaggressive and low shedding. - The risk assessment will be reviewed annually. - · Visitors and new pupils will be informed of the dog on arrival.
+- The dog has been chosen for the general characteristics of its breed great with children, easy to train, very sociable, unaggressive. - The risk assessment will be reviewed annually. - Visitors and new pupils will be informed of the dog on arrival.